Linguistics; Non-fiction; Fiction; Books edited

 (University of Exeter Press; 1983)

 It’s honestly useful to acquire some of the basics of semantics because it helps wonderfully in spotting when someone is talking or writing rubbish.
 But those basics are all that most people will need.
-Books on the basics of semantics come and go like the flowers of spring (and naturally some are attractive, some not – even if they may interest enthusiastic specialists) and this book is now out of print.
-There are second-hand copies around (and anyone who picks one up should ask through the publisher – e-mail address as above – for the sheet giving four corrections which give a desirable improvement for the chapter on logic.)
+Books on the basics of semantics come and go like the flowers of spring (naturally some attractive, some not).
+This book is now out of print.
+Anyone picking up a used copy should ask through firstname.lastname@example.org for the correction sheet giving four necessary corrections in the badly proof-read chapter on logic.)

 (originally published 1993 by Longman and now with Taylor and Francis; isbn 978-0-582-21012-7)